Wernasho/hiximai/README.md

 Yes.
 Keywords are **one or two letters**.
 Because the fewer the keystrokes, the less time the compiler has to judge you.

+## 📁 New Path system

+Hiximai will count with its own unique path system, because `/` and `\` are too basic.
+Instead, it'll use `>` to separate directories.
+Comparison:
+Windows:
+C:\Users\User\Desktop\Folder\SubFolder
+Hiximai:
+$:desktop>folder>subfolder

+Very readable, ins't it?
+And, yeah, I know what you're thiking, I'll tell you what the hell does `$` mean.

+### Disks

+Well, to make it short: `$` is the root disk, the one where the system is installed.
+All additional disks other than `$` will recieve a numeric order, starting from one up to...
+Er... idk, 10?
+Why would you need more than ten disks?

 ---

 ## 🚧 Status